GoogleDeveloperAcademy/profile-readme-template/README.md

 # Exploring CI/CD with a Profile README.md

 [Profile READMEs](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme) are a fun easter egg on GitHub.
-If you create a repository on your personal account, with the same name as your username, the `README.md` in this repository will be displayed on your profile page.
+If you create a repository on your personal account with the same name as your username, the `README.md` in this repository will be displayed on your profile page.

 Here's [an example](https://github.com/bcoe/bcoe).

-In this hands on lab, we explore the topic of CI/CD using [GitHub Actions](https://docs.github.com/en/actions) and your Profile README.md.
+In this hands on workshop, we explore the topic of CI/CD using [GitHub Actions](https://docs.github.com/en/actions) and your Profile README.md.

 ## The Workshop